-Exam form Oral review based on the handed in animation assignment, showreel and reflection paper Duration: 40 minutes.
+Oral review based on the handed in animation assignment, showreel and reflection paper Duration: 40 minutes.

 The exam is individual.

-Basis for exam The exam is based on The exam is based on the 3d animation test assignment that the student should create over a period of five days based on an outline.
+The exam is based on

+The exam is based on the 3d animation test assignment that the student should create over a period of five days based on an outline.
 The outline is handed out at the beginning of the exam.